MaterializeInc/demos/ecommerce-redpanda/README.md

    ```

    _(This is just a shortcut to a docker container with postgres-client pre-installed, if you already have psql you could run `psql -U materialize -h localhost -p 6875 materialize`)_

+   > :zap: If you want to skip the schema creation steps and load everything at once, you can run `psql -U materialize -h localhost -p 6875 -f schema.sql`

 7. Now that you're in the Materialize CLI, define all of the tables in `mysql.shop` as Kafka sources: